UK Economy: Productivity vs Growth

 This rather indigestible mouthful effectively boils down to a measure of

-how 'smartly' we work (i.e. how much we achieve while we're working, rather than how hard we work or how may hours we put in).
+how 'smartly' we work (i.e. how much we achieve while we're working, rather than how hard we work or even how may hours we put in).
 It is an important

 concept because it defines how competitive we are likely to be as a nation.
 In